This August: Meditate. Write. Wake up.

 - 4 guided meditation recordings (1 each week) that are made exclusively for this immersion, with each recording focusing on different facets of the meditation practice

 - An Immersion Workbook (PDF) that includes an extensive intake, meditation tracker, worksheets, writing exercises, creative immersion practices, and other fun assignments.
 Exercises will be a mix of internal exploration and ways to dive deeper into your fiction using meditation / mindfulness.

 - A weekly (live) group Q and A, where we dig into the nitty gritty, be it struggles with focus, physical discomfort, revelations, and all the other amazing / strange / wonderful things that will happen on this journey.
-This will be recorded, in case you have to miss it.

 - A private Facebook group just for this immersion cohort that I will be hanging out in every day, answering questions and cheering you on.